The Best Citronella Dog Collar Australia - An Overview

 How To Use A Citronella Collar Effectively

-We recommend asking a dog trainer or behaviorist to teach you how to use a citronella collar expertly with your specific dog.
+We recommend asking a dog trainer or behaviourist to teach you how to use a citronella collar expertly with your specific dog.
 Every dog is different and responds to training tools differently.

 Here are some quick tips to get you started: